Business and the Workforce

 Compliance at the Core: How the J-1 Exchange Visitor Program is Overseen and Enforced

 Immigration remains at the center of public debate.
 In recent months, the government has made changes to both immigrant and nonimmigrant visa programs—from social media vetting to raising H-1B eligibility standards and strengthening monitoring requirements.
 Though these initiatives vary in scope and target, one underlying theme is clear: compliance.
-The… Read More
+Read More

 $100,000 H-1B Fee Causes Chaos, Likely Unaffordable for Many Companies